Welcome to Arizona FFA!

 The Arizona Association FFA is a resource and support organization that does not select, control or supervise local chapter or individual member activities except as expressly provided for in the state FFA constitution, bylaws or policies.

 The Arizona Association FFA and the Arizona Agricultural Education/FFA Foundation, Inc. are both 501(c)(3) tax-exempt organizations.
 Your contribution to either one of these organizations may be tax deductible as a philanthropic contribution.
 Please consult with your tax professional for more details.
-Students interested in becoming tax professionals for agricultural companies have great opportunities for employment after they're done with school.
-Online resources, such as Bluesteps can help you find companies that would be a good it as employers.
-Many future farmers also become future executives as a result of their background with crops and livestock.

 For information on how to start an FFA chapter, please contact the Arizona FFA State Office.